Overview

 Symptoms

-You may not have symptoms from pancreatic cysts, which are often found when imaging tests of the abdomen are done for another reason.
+Many people have no symptoms from pancreatic cysts.
+They are often found when imaging tests of the abdomen are done for another reason.

-When signs or symptoms of pancreatic cysts do occur, they typically include:
+When symptoms of pancreatic cysts do happen, they typically include:

-- Persistent abdominal pain, which may radiate to your back
+- Ongoing belly pain, which may radiate to the back.

 When to see a doctor

 Rarely, cysts can become infected.
-See a doctor if you have a fever and persistent abdominal pain.
+See a healthcare professional if you have a fever and belly pain that won't go away.

 A ruptured pancreatic cyst can be a medical emergency, but fortunately is rare.
-A ruptured cyst can also cause infection of the abdominal cavity (peritonitis).
+A ruptured cyst also can cause infection of the abdominal cavity, called peritonitis.

 Causes